cloudblue/connect-eaas-core/docs/tutorials/webapp/ui.md

 }
 ```

-## Add a js module with utility functions
+## Add utility functions

+The following demonstrates how to define utility JS functions.
+The following `utils.js` file provides functions for working with various API calls and data processing.

-Now add a file called `utils.js`:
+Add a new `utils.js` file as follows:

 ```
 $ touch ui/src/utils.js
 ```

-with the following content:
+Provide the following code for your `utils` file:

 ``` js
 export const getSettings = () => fetch('/api/settings').then((response) => response.json());